aminullah6264/regiongrowing/README.md

-# regiongrowing
+# Regiongrowing
-regiongrowing algorithm for region base segmentation this function take 5 parameters and retrun one logical image
+Regiongrowing algorithm for region base segmentation this function take 5 parameters and retrun one logical image